Vitamine-D – het zonne vitamine

 Text Doctor Carsten Vagn-Hansen

-Strictly speaking, vitamin D is not a vitamin since we create it in our bodies when the sun’s ultraviolet light of the UVB type hits our skin.
-Instead, it is a hormone and formation occurs in the surface based on cholesterol.
+Strictly speaking, vitamin D is not really a vitamin since we create it in our own bodies when the sun’s ultraviolet light of the UVB type hits our skin.
+Rather, it is a hormone and formation occurs in the skin based on cholesterol.
 For us to be able to create enough vitamin D3, the sun must be high in the sky and shine directly on our exposed skin.
 So the deficiencies are more common in the far north, where we can only get enough sun during the height of summer, and even then if we are not afraid to expose a lot of our pale Nordic skin to the sun.

 The further north you go, the more necessary it is to get in your vitamin D from other sources, such as oily fish.